 Located in Room 511, on the 5th floor of the Kennedy Library (to the right of the elevator or left of the stairs).

-Please sign in every time you use the space so that we may better serve you.
+Please sign in and out every time you use the space so that we may better serve you.

 Be respectful to other EOP students by being sparing with the items provided.